FOX Sees Unusually Large Options Volume (NASDAQ:FOXA)

 Fox Co.
-(NASDAQ:FOXA) was the target of some unusual options trading activity on Tuesday.
-Stock traders acquired 4,357 put options on the company.
-This is an increase of 1,131% compared to the average daily volume of 354 put options.
+(NASDAQ:FOXA) saw some unusual options trading activity on Tuesday.
+Stock investors bought 4,357 put options on the stock.
+This represents an increase of approximately 1,131% compared to the typical daily volume of 354 put options.

-A number of large investors have recently modified their holdings of FOXA.
-Harel Insurance Investments & Financial Services Ltd. acquired a new position in FOX during the 1st quarter valued at about $72,000.
-JJJ Advisors Inc. increased its stake in FOX by 165.2% during the 1st quarter.
-JJJ Advisors Inc. now owns 875 shares of the company’s stock valued at $32,000 after buying an additional 545 shares during the period.
-Parallel Advisors LLC increased its stake in FOX by 41.7% during the 1st quarter.
-Parallel Advisors LLC now owns 910 shares of the company’s stock valued at $33,000 after buying an additional 268 shares during the period.
-Valeo Financial Advisors LLC increased its stake in FOX by 1,538.5% during the 1st quarter.
-Valeo Financial Advisors LLC now owns 1,065 shares of the company’s stock valued at $38,000 after buying an additional 1,000 shares during the period.
-Finally, Captrust Financial Advisors increased its stake in FOX by 392.5% during the 1st quarter.
-Captrust Financial Advisors now owns 1,246 shares of the company’s stock valued at $45,000 after buying an additional 993 shares during the period.
-Hedge funds and other institutional investors own 54.34% of the company’s stock.
+FOX (NASDAQ:FOXA) last released its earnings results on Wednesday, May 5th.
+The company reported $0.88 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.58 by $0.30.
+FOX had a net margin of 16.23% and a return on equity of 15.91%.
+The company had revenue of $3.22 billion for the quarter, compared to the consensus estimate of $3.12 billion.
+On average, research analysts expect that FOX will post 2.77 earnings per share for the current fiscal year.

-A number of equities research analysts recently weighed in on FOXA shares.
-Barclays raised their price target on shares of FOX from $29.00 to $38.00 in a report on Monday, March 29th.
-Loop Capital raised their price target on shares of FOX from $36.00 to $50.00 and gave the company a “buy” rating in a report on Thursday, May 6th.
-Moffett Nathanson raised their price objective on shares of FOX from $40.00 to $50.00 in a report on Thursday, March 25th.
-Rosenblatt Securities raised their price objective on shares of FOX from $35.00 to $39.00 and gave the stock a “neutral” rating in a report on Monday, May 10th.
-Finally, Wells Fargo & Company raised shares of FOX from an “equal weight” rating to an “overweight” rating and raised their price objective for the stock from $42.00 to $47.00 in a report on Wednesday, June 9th.
-One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and six have given a buy rating to the company’s stock.
-The company currently has an average rating of “Hold” and a consensus price target of $37.38.
+Several brokerages have recently commented on FOXA.
+Moffett Nathanson boosted their target price on shares of FOX from $40.00 to $50.00 in a research note on Thursday, March 25th.
+Credit Suisse Group boosted their target price on shares of FOX from $37.00 to $44.00 and gave the company an “outperform” rating in a research note on Monday, April 12th.
+Morgan Stanley boosted their target price on shares of FOX from $36.00 to $45.00 and gave the company an “overweight” rating in a research note on Tuesday, April 27th.
+Barclays boosted their target price on shares of FOX from $29.00 to $38.00 in a research note on Monday, March 29th.
+Finally, Rosenblatt Securities upped their price target on shares of FOX from $35.00 to $39.00 and gave the stock a “neutral” rating in a research report on Monday, May 10th.
+One analyst has rated the stock with a sell rating, seven have assigned a hold rating and six have issued a buy rating to the company’s stock.
+The stock currently has a consensus rating of “Hold” and an average price target of $37.38.

 About FOX